Anti-money Laundering (AML)

 You can trade on Paxful by searching for existing offers.
 But in this case, you depend on the terms of others.
 Creating your own offer gives an option to set your own terms, trade partner-related requirements, and create a flow of trades.

-An offer term(s) is a short description of the requirements needed before a trade begins.
-In the offer term, buyers can describe additional information needed to complete the sale of the offer.
+An offer term(s) lists all the requirements and other additional information needed to complete a transaction on Paxful.
 An offer term often includes the buyer’s preferred payment method and a list of actions that the seller needs to complete to make the trade successful.

 Note: Offer terms must be in accordance with Paxful Terms of Service.

 Peer-to-Peer is a type of network where participants communicate directly with each other rather than through a centralized server.
-The Bitcoin network is a peer-to-peer network.
+The Bitcoin network is an example of a peer-to-peer network.